matryx/nanome-docs/docs/faq.md

 Save and export modified or created molecules and nano-structures

-### What file types are compatible with Nanome?
-How can a user import them?
+## What file types are compatible with Nanome?
 Nanome supports .pdb, .sdf, and features limited compatibility with other atomic coordinate files, like .cif.
 While .pdb or .sdf format are the most stable formats, we are always improving our parser’s ability to handle anomalies.

 Structures may be imported directly from RCSB Protein Data Bank, PubChem, DrugBank, and other online databases from the VR Molecular Loading Menu.

 We recommend setting Nanome as your default software for opening .pdb files.
 Double clicking on any local .pdb will automatically open the file with the Nanome software.

+## How many users can I have inside of Nanome
-### Nanome currently supports up to 20 collaborators in a room.
-Soon, more spectators will be able to join in 2D.
+Nanome currently supports up to 20 VR collaborators in a room.
+Our 2D user allows for up to 100 users in a single room.

-### What kinds of computations are possible with Nanome?
-Can Nanome replace other Molecular Visualization or simulation software?
+## What kinds of computations are possible with Nanome?
-Nanome integrates with existing workflows by replacing current visualization and design interfaces, but only provides classical force field simulations.
-Nanome users can utilize other simulation software through exporting .sdf and .pdb files to 3rd part simulation software, then importing the final .pdb or .sdf results back into Nanome after computations have been run.
+Nanome has a Python based API to integrate with user's computational tools to augment and benefit existing scientific workflows.
+With a plugin script capable of interfacing with any of the existing applications, the computation possiblities are endless.
+While this feature is limited to users with a Plugin Server (Enterprise only), we do natively support classical force field simulations for local minimization.
+Nanome users can also utilize other simulation software through just exporting as a .sdf and .pdb file and into 3rd part simulation software, then importing the final .pdb or .sdf results back into Nanome after computations have been run.

 We’re streamlining this process with an API pipeline, so users can send their work directly to their GPU or a cloud service running alternative molecular simulation software.

-### What is 2D mode?
-Do I need a license?
+## What is 2D mode?
 2D mode is a free feature for all Nanome account holders.
 In 2D mode, users may join a Nanome room from a 2D interface.
 A 2D user moves a camera with their mouse and keyboard, enabling them to spectate and record sessions, but cannot interact with structures.
 2D mode can be accessed on Steam or if Nanome is downloaded on our website.
 While 2D mode can also be accessed on Oculus, you’ll need to have a headset connected.

-### What features are currently in development?
+## What features are currently in development?
 In-app voice commands

 Recording and Playback